 Just because getting a kite in the air can take some work doesn’t mean it’s not fun.
 Just be prepared to do some running around, and don’t get upset if you can’t get the kite very high.
 Kids still enjoy flying kites regardless of how high they get in the air.
 Do avoid trees and other kites though when trying to fly a kite as untangling the kite string from those items takes a lot more patience as well.

-In terms of which kite you want to get, there’s plenty of options.
+In terms of which kite you want to get, there are plenty of options.
 The cheapest of kites don’t fly well at all, so we’d recommend you avoid them as much as you can - those are kites that are made from basic plastic poles and a fake and poor plastic kite itself.
 They’re certainly cheap though, so if you don’t think you’re going to have much luck, or just want something quickly, then they should be good enough.

 We’d recommend something a little more sturdy to have a bit more luck.
 This kite is one of our favorites and it flies pretty well (certainly better than the cheap kites), and it’s really not too expensive.
 If you’re looking for a solid but not too expensive option, then we’d highly recommend this kite.